What is the IITA (International Inbound Travel Association)?

 Today, IITA is involved in a wide range of industry activities, focusing on working with suppliers, regulatory agencies and travel promotion bureaus to improve the quality of travel related services for foreign visitors.
 IITA also addresses economic and public policy issues affecting tourism at local, state, and federal levels.

-Furthermore, international tour operators, as well as international entities that promote travel to the United States, are eligible for membership in IITA.
 More than ever, IITA serves as the bridge to international inbound business and is committed to serving the needs of its members and to advancing the industry as a whole.

 Code of Ethics